cbeAbishek/Springboard/README.md

 ![Demo view](src/main/resources/static/images/analytics-preview.svg)

-Automate UI and API suites, orchestrate schedules, and surface actionable analytics from a single Spring Boot portal.
+AutomateUI and API suites, orchestrate schedules, and surface actionable analytics from a single Spring Boot portal.
 Designed and implemented by Batch 1 interns as a production-ready reference implementation that blends engineering rigor with polished product experience.

 ## At a glance